oberlinsteel/oberlinsteel.github.io/trip/index.md

 published: true
 ---

-This past January, OSteel traveled to Trinidad to perform in the famous Panorama competition as a part of Birdsong Steel Orchestra!
+In January, 2015, several members of OSteel traveled to Trinidad to perform in the famous Panorama competition as a part of Birdsong Steel Orchestra!
 Our goals for our winter term trip included:

 - Growing as musicians and performers.
 - Acquiring pan-playing techniques, rehearsal practices, and band management skills that can be integrated into OSteel upon returning to Oberlin.